-10) In the definitions article, defined terms should be ordered alphabetically, a paragraph for each, together with its definition.
+10) In the definitions article, order the defined terms alphabetically together with its definition, a paragraph for each.

 Sometimes, the defined terms and definitions are placed in a table, visually distinguishing the defined term (in the left column) from its definition (placed in the right column opposite that defined term).

-11) A term defined in the definitions article should not be preceded by an article or a preposition and should be followed, consistently, by the word means.
+11) A term defined in the definitions article must not be preceded by an article or a preposition and should be followed, consistently, by the word ‘means’.

 If the defined term is a verb and may be confused with a noun, exceptionally, the defined verb can be preceded by “to”, which should not be printed bold and should be placed outside the quotation marks (if used at all).

-13) In the definitions article, you should not repeat the text of a term that is already defined in the body text and never summarise or rephrase such a definition.
+12) In the definitions article, never repeat a part of a term that is already defined in the body text and never summarize or rephrase such a definition.

 Do not re-define or refer to the “Parties” or “Agreement” in the definitions article, provided that the terms are defined (or, for example in the case of a separate schedule identifying each party, referred to) in the initial contract line and parties block.
 Sometimes, but wrongly, a clause is added to the definition of Agreement, modifying its ordinary meaning or limiting its scope to the body text (or expanding its meaning to schedules and annexes).
 Such modifications should be addressed in a separate interpretation section (e.g. section 1.2) or in the miscellaneous provisions.

-14) A term defined in the body text should, when defined: (a) be placed between brackets together with an article; (b) be distinguished clearly from the other text; and (c) be marked consistent with the terms defined in the definitions article.
+13) A term defined in the body text should (a) be placed immediately following the concept it defines, (b) be placed between brackets together with an article, (c) be distinguished clearly from the other text, and (d) be marked consistent with the terms defined in the definitions article.

 It is unnecessary (and old-fashioned) to indicate that a term is defined elsewhere in the body text, whether in the parties block, the preamble or the definitions section, by also inserting between the brackets words or phrases such as hereinafter, or hereinafter referred to as.